HCL-TECH-SOFTWARE/digital-experience/docs/getting_started/product_overview/forms_building.md

 * Extensible - Apps can be quickly customized using standard web development skills.
 Styles can be modified through CSS, functions added as HTML fragments and JavaScript can be used with the software’s comprehensive API and events.

 ## Example applications
-* Issue and resolution tracking - Move from email o a system where you can effectively capture and track resolution
-* Customer change requests - Provide customers with an efficient self-service approach for requesting changes
-* Supply chain certification - Improve quality with consistent supplier monitoring and inspection
-* Healthcare tracking - Deliver improved care with information collected on the progress of your patients
-* Business requests - Eliminate manual processes by providing employees with an automated way to get what they need
-* Customer acquisition - Enroll prospective customers in programs and coordinate the follow up
-* Employee onboarding - Efficiently bring new talent into the team to help your business deliver